Middlesbrough 2 Port Vale 2

 “As low as I have ever been at a football match.”

 “I was devastated coming out of the ground.
 My world caved in.”

-By contrast Hartlepool were doing rather well.
-This probably surprised them as much as everyone else, because even judged against traditionally modest standards the previous few years had been particularly tough.
+In contrast Hartlepool were doing rather well.
+This probably surprised them as much as everyone else.
+Even judged against traditionally modest standards the previous few years had been particularly tough.
 One match in 1984 attracted a crowd of just 700 and they’d subsequently been obliged to seek re-election for a record eleventh time.
-Coming 19th a year later was scarcely an improvement.
+Coming 19th a year later wasn’t much of an improvement.
 But then manager Billy Horner appointed recently-retired defender John Bird as his assistant and the two worked a minor miracle.
-Most of 1985-86 was spent in the top four places with a rare promotion only eluding Pools due to a late run of defeats and a tendency to leak goals away from home.
+Most of 1985-86 was spent in the top four places, with a rare promotion only eluding Pools due to a late run of defeats and a tendency to leak goals away from home.

 Horner had been a mainstay of Boro’s defence between 1960 and 1969.
 He later made more than 200 appearances for Darlington, including a number as player-manager, and was in his second spell at the Victoria Ground following a brief absence in 1983.
 His decade in charge had produced four re-election applications and a single top half finish.
 The team’s success the previous year was due in no small measure to the efforts of Alan Shoulder, a 32-year old ex-Newcastle and Carlisle target man who starred in Blyth Spartans’ famous giant-killing side of 1978.
 Shoulder’s nineteen goals made him Pools’ highest scorer since 1971.
 A slightly more reliable defence would have seen them start 1986-87 in the same division as Middlesbrough.